 Most campuses have unique setups and complex configurations that appear to preclude the possibility of a cogeneration-based microgrid.
 While some large campuses do have large central plants, they simply do not have the square footage to add a microgrid solution.
 Some may have electrical feeds with multiple meters but a central plant with campus-wide thermal loops, while others have both multiple electrical feeds and local heating and chilling plants.

-Although connecting to a central plant is the most straightforward option in terms of costs and constructability, and especially in terms of thermal integration, other solutions that work with these multi-building configurations can still be cost effective.
+Although connecting to a central plant is the most straightforward option in terms of costs and constructability, and especially in terms of thermal integration, other solutions that work with these multi-building configurations can still be cost-effective.
 Unison Energy approaches the design of a campus microgrid with four steps:

 - The first step is to assess the campus loads and priorities for resilience.
 Typically, a few large, critical buildings make up 80% of the load and most of the critical operations.
 Distributed microgrid systems can be placed around the campus at individual buildings, where they are sized to match the individual building electric loads and combine with individual utility feeds.
 Co-located buildings that share a meter can allow the system to connect the loads between buildings, improving the overall resiliency of the microgrid.

-- Second, assess the campus’ thermal needs.
+- Second, assess the campus’s thermal needs.
 CHP systems can also provide hot water, steam, and chilled water back into the campus’ thermal systems, which typically have a wider reach across many buildings than the electrical connections.
 Alternately, the waste heat can be used to meet the needs of a specific building, as hospitals and university campuses frequently have multiple boiler rooms to support the different thermal uses for different buildings.

 - The third step is to identify space constraints.
 Frequently, it is easier to find multiple smaller footprints throughout the campus than a large footprint in a central location, especially in crowded urban campuses.
-Opportunities may include smaller sections taking up a few parking spots, room next to a loading dock, or removing decommissioned equipment.
+Opportunities may include smaller sections taking up a few parking spots, the room next to a loading dock, or removing decommissioned equipment.

 - As an additional benefit, many campuses take the opportunity of installing a microgrid as a great way to update facility infrastructure; the fourth step is to assess these opportunities.
 Campus buildings are often constructed in a piecemeal fashion over time, and old buildings may be in dire need of updates to their old electrical infrastructure, boilers, chillers, or cooling towers.
 With an energy services agreement (ESA), where Unison Energy installs, owns, and operates the system, additional infrastructure upgrades can be included in the agreement’s cost-reducing savings, compared with the normal capital budget process where paying for critical infrastructure upgrades may be more difficult.